Das Mannheimer Barockschloss und der Ehrenhof unter blauem Himmel.

 1 Credit hours indicate the duration of a course which is offered weekly during one semester.
 One credit hour equals 45 minutes.

-European Private Law (Lecture)
+European Communication and Media Law (Lecture)

 EN